-The Investment Manager considers exposure to UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights controversies under to the LOIM Classification Framework.
+The Investment Manager considers exposure to UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights controversies under the LO Sustainable Investment Framework.
 In the absence of credible mitigating factors, investments exposed to high level controversies, will not be considered sustainable.